Edited on Jun 23, 2026

 A note on methodology, up front.

-This is a directional modeling study of how five AI engines — ChatGPT, Claude, Perplexity, Gemini, and Google AI Overviews — surface and rank automotive brands as of May 2026.
+This is a directional modeling study of how five engines — ChatGPT, Claude, Perplexity, Gemini, and Google AI Overviews — surface and rank automotive brands as of May 2026.

 The methodology combines three inputs: systematic analysis of the training-corpus layer that feeds each engine (Reddit, YouTube, Edmunds, Kelley Blue Book, Consumer Reports, J.D.
 Power, Car and Driver, MotorTrend, InsideEVs, Electrek, IIHS, Wikipedia, trade press, executive media, automotive podcasts); observed citation patterns across retrieval outputs; and source-weight modeling calibrated to each engine's retrieval architecture.